 This warranty covers any failures of the engine which result, under normal use and service, from a defect in material or factory workmanship (warrantable failure).
-This coverage begins on the date of delivery and ends three years, with unlimited mileage, after the date of delivery of the engine to the first purchaser or first lessee.
+This coverage begins on the date of delivery and ends two years or 250,000 miles (400,000 kilometers) or 6,250 hours, whichever occurs first, after the date of delivery of the engine to the first purchaser or first lessee.

 Engine aftertreatment components included in the PACCAR critical parts list (CPL) and marked with a PACCAR part number are covered under base engine warranty.